Taken from the July/August 2014 issue of The Women's Health Activist Newsletter.

 The Choosing Wisely® (CW) campaign grew from an American Board of Internal Medicine program called “More is Less,” which emphasized the under-reported risks of many medical tests and treatments.
 CW’s website describes its purpose as being to “spark conversations between providers and patients to ensure the right care is delivered at the right time.”i

 The website includes lists created by participating organizations of Things Providers and Patients Should Question.
 “These lists represent specific, evidence-based recommendations providers and patients should discuss together in order to make wise decisions about the most appropriate care based on their individual situation.”ii

-Below, in italics, are the CW guidelines for “Bone Density Testing: When You Need It and When You Don’t,” followed by our comments and interpretations.
+Below are the CW guidelines for “Bone Density Testing: When You Need It and When You Don’t,” followed by our comments and interpretations.

 For a woman, it can be worthwhile to get an initial bone density test, but NOT before age 65.

 Here’s why: For decades, many physicians ordered bone density (BD) tests for women in their 40s on the premise of getting a BD “baseline” before menopause.
 (Some uninformed doctors probably still do this!)
 This test is worthless!
 There is essentially no correlation between a pre-menopausal woman’s BD and her actual risk of hip or other osteoporotic fractures in her 70s and 80s.
 These too-early “baseline” screening tests led to legions of young women being diagnosed with “osteopenia,” which is a just a number and not an actual bone disease.
 To treat osteopenia, physicians prescribed bisphosphonate drugs (primarily alendronate, aka Fosamax) and hormone replacement therapy to help “prevent” osteoporosis.
 This practice exposed millions of women to the harms of medication — including blood clots, strokes, and serious infections — without any clear benefit.